questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

   width={650}
 />

-## Why QuestDB can easily ingest high-cardinality time series data
+## Why QuestDB can easily ingest time series data with high-cardinality

 There are several reasons why QuestDB can quickly ingest data of this type, and a significant factor is the data model that we use to store and index data.